8 Ways to Keep Owners Engaged in Your Fantasy Football League

 The final thing I do, starting around Week 7 or 8, is focus on the playoff picture.
 If the playoffs started the current week, what do the matchups look like, who is getting the bye and what teams at the bottom looking up may need to happen to get in?
 Chances are those in your league may not even be aware of these things, and while it may take some time on your part to research, it just makes you more knowledgeable in the end.

-The bit of bad news is all this can take up some time, and the key for you, the writer, is to keep yourself motivated as well.
+The bit of bad news is all this can take up some time, especially if you strive to do a great job.
+And the key for you, the writer, is to keep yourself motivated as well.
 Usually, about halfway through the season, I start to regret that I decided to do this.
-I usually write them at work instead or at home, so that keeps me going the full season.
+I usually write them at work instead of at home, so that keeps me going the full season.
 You can also have guest writers throughout the season, maybe have the top, or even the last place owner, every couple weeks do the write-up to give you a much-deserved break.

 Some of the coolest ideas I’ve come across when it comes to engaging owners involve divisions and tweaking them every year or from time-to-time.